geco-bern/bachelor_thesis_patriciagribi/README.md

 - Precipitation (for rain and snowfall)
 - Potential evapotranspiration (PET).
 If not available, daily surface net radiation and temperature (daily mean) will be used.

-These data are provided in the CMIP6-ng dataset (citation).
+These data are provided in the CMIP6-ng dataset (Brunner et al., 2020).
 The data is taken on a daily resolution.
 The native grid is used and the desired units are mm day-1.

-The required data is downloaded and then fed through the CWD algorithm (cite) to obtain the cumulative water deficits.
+The required data is downloaded and then fed through the CWD-algorithm (cite) to obtain the cumulative water deficits.

-******den cwd-Algorithmus beschreiben??******

 Finally, the output, the time series of cumulative water deficits, is used to analyse global trends.

-****Die Trendanalyse beinhaltet eine Regression.
-Einfügen: 1.
+****Einfügen: 1.
 Download der Daten und Vorgehen, Beschreibung wie die Daten aussehen dazu und erste Visualisierung der Daten***

 ## Timeline